Imhotep-Tech/imhotep_tasks/README.md

 ## 📱 Progressive Web App

 Imhotep Tasks is available as a Progressive Web App.
 When visiting the application in a supported browser, you'll be prompted to install it on your device for offline access.
+For detailed installation instructions, visit our [download page](https://imhoteptasks.pythonanywhere.com/download).

 ## 🔮 Future Plans